-HDP continues to explore options available to redevelop the site of this 50-unit 100% RAD development situated near Uptown Charlotte.
-This site is very valuable with its views of the Charlotte skyline and is obsolete with its current density.
-The City planning staff is currently engaged in a small area planning process for this area of the City and a local foundation has engaged and is paying two planners to develop concepts for the neighborhood that include the Tarlton Hills site.
-HDP intends to collaborate with other adjacent owners and take the lead in the drafting of a Request for Qualifications for a master developer to bring the developed concepts to fruition.
-INLIVIAN will use MTW funds to capitalize the predevelopment work.
+HDP continues to explore options available to redevelop the site of this 50-unit 100% RAD development near Uptown Charlotte.
+This site is very valuable because of its views of the Charlotte skyline but obsolete because of its current density.
+The City planning staff is currently engaged in a small area planning process for this area of the City.
+A local foundation has engaged and is paying two planners to develop concepts for the neighborhood, including the Tarlton Hills site.
+HDP intends to collaborate with other adjacent owners and take the lead in drafting a Request for Qualifications for a master developer to bring the developed concepts to fruition.
+INLIVIAN will use MTW funds to capitalize on the predevelopment work.

-As part of any redevelopment, HDP will also look to potentially execute a Transfer Of Assistance ("TOA") of the RAD operating subsidies to other communities HDP is developing through joint venture agreements in Public Private Partnerships ("P3") in order to vacate the 100% extremely low income units in the community to prepare the site to be redeveloped as a mixed-income community with increased density that is reflective of diversified price point housing.
+As part of any redevelopment, HDP will also look to potentially execute a Transfer Of Assistance ("TOA") of the RAD operating subsidies to other communities HDP is developing through joint venture agreements in Public Private Partnerships ("P3") to vacate the 100% extremely low-income units in the community to prepare the site to be redeveloped as a mixed-income community with increased density that is reflective of diversified price point housing.